Sultan Mizan Zainal Abidin Stadium: Second collapse of the roof

 On 20 February 2013, the stadium's roof collapsed again while undergoing re-construction work which commenced in late 2012.
 137 meters (two-thirds of the old structure) collapsed when working construction workers heard loud noises, followed by the collapse of steel pillars.
 The collapse caused injuries to 5 workers with 3 of them suffering serious injuries.

 In October 2014, the stadium undergo a RM26 million repair funded by the Terengganu state government and supervised by the Public Works Department (PWD) involving 14 contractors.

-Original architect, Michael KC Cheah, was removed from the project due to "creative differences".

 In early January 2018, the stadium roof will undergo re-construction again.

 Upgrading the pitch

 In April 2019, as part of the Malaysian Football League (MFL) initiative to improve the quality of Malaysian football stadiums, the stadium's pitch were upgraded through the MFL's pilot project to restore field quality.
 The stadium pitch is now being carpeted with Bermuda grass and the re-turfing cost RM1 million, sponsored by MFL.

 On 1 February 2020, the damaged running track cause by the collapse of the roof will be replaced with artificial grass and will look exactly like the Tan Sri Dato' Haji Hassan Yunos Stadium.
 As a result of this, the stadium will be dedicated for football use only.